5th Grade

 Welcome to Fifth Grade

-Welcome back to school!
 I am excited and looking forward to working with you and your child this year.
 You are receiving quite a bit of information about fifth grade, but it is all important.

 ~ Feel free to contact me at any time with questions, concerns, etc.

-~My email is switkowski@stcletusparish.com during my office hours.
-I welcome communication and want this year to be successful for your child!
+~My email is mskinner@stcletusparish.com during my office hours.
+I welcome communication and want this year to be successful for your child.

 ~ Office hours: Before/after school from 7:30 – 4:00 pm, M-F. Correspondence after 4pm will be addressed the next school day.